nicinabox/lets-split-guide/assembly-sockets.md

 ## Parts

-At the writing of this guide, the PCBs come with connectors presoldered, and with diodes provided.
+At the writing of this guide, the PCBs come with connectors presoldered, and with diodes and sockets provided.

 - [ ] Socket PCB - [You will need a set of (2) PCBs](getting-pcbs.md)